What are the challenges in Glaucoma management?

 Strategies to Overcome Challenges in Glaucoma Management

-- Education and Awareness Programs: These programs are vital to increase understanding of glaucoma, its dangers, and the critical need for regular eye exams.
-They can target both the general public and healthcare professionals.
+• Education and Awareness Programs: Increase understanding of glaucoma, its risks, and the need for regular eye exams—targeting both the public and healthcare professionals.